Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociation and propagation for unsafe queries

-Recall at this point, that the motivation of this work is to develop an efficient and \emph{unique} semantics analogous to propagation on directed graphs.
-Queries have no concept of direction, and we suggest that the \emph{choice of direction} in a graph corresponds to a particular \emph{choice of dissociation} for a query that makes the query safe.
-To get uniqueness independent of a particular dissociation, we suggest in this paper \emph{the propagation score $\rho(q)$ of a query} as the minimum probability of all those dissociations in the partial dissociation order of a query that are \emph{safe}, i.e.\ those which admit a safe plan given the dissociated tables.

-\begin{definition}[Propagation] The \emph{propagation score $\rho(q)$ for a query $q$} is the minimum score of all safe dissociations: $\rho(q) = \min_{\Delta} r(q^{\Delta})$, where $\Delta$ ranges over safe dissociations. \end{definition}

 \begin{example}[Partial dissociation order] Consider the query $q \datarule R(x), S(x), T(x,y), U(y)$.
-It is unsafe and allows $2^3 = 8$ dissociations shown in \autoref{Fig_PartialDissociationOrderExample_a}.
-Of those 8 dissociations, five are safe and shaded in green.
-Furthermore, two of those safe dissociations are minimal and emphasized in dark green:
+It is unsafe and allows $2^3 = 8$ dissociations which are shown in \autoref{Fig_PartialDissociationOrderExample_a} with the help of augmented incidence matrices.
+Among the 8 dissociations, 5 are hierarchical, and 2 among those 5 are minimal: